 |2.
 Application||It is used to express the increase/decrease of assets & expenses or liabilities & incomes.||Credit is used to express the increase/decrease of liabilities & incomes or assets & expenses.|

 |3.
 In Journal||The debit is the first account that is recorded.||Credit is recorded after the debit account, followed by the word “To”.|

 |4.
 Placement in T-format||It is always placed on the right side.||It is always placed on the left side.|

 |5.
 Equation||“Assets = Liabilities + Equity” is affected by debiting one account.||“Assets = Liabilities + Equity” is affected by also crediting one account.|

-This has been a guide to differences between Debit and Credit in Accounting.
+This has been a guide to Debit vs. Credit Accounting.
+Here we discuss the top differences between Debit and Credit with infographics and comparative table.
 You may also have a look at these following articles to learn more about accounting.